Before a mortgage lender takes you to court to repossess your home, it must follow the rules outlined in the pre-action protocol.

 Get legal advice about mortgage arrears and repossession as early as you can.

-Before a lender can start action against you
+Rules before a lender can start court action

-Before taking any steps to repossess your home, your lender must try to discuss your finances with you and give you a reasonable chance to pay the arrears.
+Before taking any steps to repossess your home, your lender must try to discuss your finances with you.
+They must give you a reasonable chance to pay the arrears.

 Your lender must also send you:

 - the National Homelessness Advice Service (NHAS) booklet on mortgage arrears or